-At this time, the Wealthfront Single-Stock Diversification Service is available exclusively for individual Twitter shareholders.
+At this time, the Wealthfront Single-Stock Diversification Service is available exclusively for individual Twitter and Facebook shareholders.

-If you're interested in the Wealthfront Single-Stock Diversification Service for a company other than Twitter, please go here and click 'Tell Us.'
+If you're interested in the Wealthfront Single-Stock Diversification Service for a different company, please go here and click 'Tell Us.'

 Prospective investors should confer with their personal tax advisors regarding the tax consequences of investing with Wealthfront and engaging in these tax strategies, based on their particular circumstances.
 Investors and their personal tax advisors are responsible for how the transactions conducted in an account are reported to the IRS or any other taxing authority on the investor's personal tax returns.
 Wealthfront assumes no responsibility for the tax consequences to any investor of any transaction.
 When Wealthfront says it replaces investments with “similar” investments as part of the tax-loss harvesting strategy, it is a reference to investments that are expected, but are not guaranteed, to perform similarly and that might lower an investor's tax bill while maintaining a similar expected risk and return on the investor's portfolio.
 Expected returns and risk characteristics are no guarantee of actual performance.